 Where any of these coveted titles and franchises wind up is anyone’s guess at this stage, but we decided to break down THQ’s assets and relegate them to the studios/publishers we think they’d best fit.
 In the interest of clarity, we’ve bundled together relevant studios to specific IPs where they’ve traditionally been at the helm (eg: Volition and Saints Row).

-(Please Note: This is in no way fact, it is merely opinion and mild speculation.
+, it is merely opinion and mild speculation.
 Until the dust settles in the next few days, the outcome of this auction is anyone’s guess.)

 The current stance is that Activision has expressed interest in Volition specifically for the Saints Row factor.
 The publishing giant has been trying to break into the open-world game space for a long time, but each time is met with failure (True Crime, Prototype).
 Taking on Volition wouldn’t just give them the biggest contender to GTA’s area of dominance, but potentially Red Faction as well.